PSPDFKit/PSPDFKit-Demo/README.md

 Features
 --------
+* Page-curl support like in iBooks
+* Multimedia annotations support (using link annotations and the pspdfkit:// url scheme.
+Video, audio and web browser support
 * Single or double page view support, including automatic mode that changes on landscape switch.
 * Multimedia Annotations (link annotations that start with pspdfkit://, supporting video, audio and web pages)
 * PDF Outline/Table Of Contents parsing & display.
 * Annotations support (Page Links, Web Links).